kaitouz/WordSearchTGBot/readme.md

 ## Main function

+Using Telegram Bot API to receive and send messages to users.

 Create a 10x10 board based on a list of common English words, and it must have at least 10 answers.

-Check the player's answer
+Check the player's answer.

-The game ends if the player finds 10 words in the board or gets the wrong answer more than 3 times.
+Build the rules of the game: The game ends if the player finds 10 words in the board or gets the wrong answer more than 3 times.

 ## Screenshots